Installation of AstroImageJ on a Linux Operating System

-The "Upgrade To:" box will default to the latest version of AIJ.
-Click "OK" and the files will be downloaded and installed in the proper location in the installation directory structure (again, you need write access to the installation directory).
+The "Upgrade To:" box will default to the daily build of AIJ.
+Click "OK" and the files will be downloaded and installed in the proper location in the installation directory structure (again, the user who does this needs write access to the installation directory).
 After the files have been installed, AIJ will automatically close.

 Restart AIJ to use the updated version.